BCOBOB/AMonero/README.md

 # Android Monero Miner

-Proof of concept using the xmrig miner inside an Android APK.
+Forked Proof of concept using the xmrig miner inside an Android APK.
-Get the source at github: https://github.com/DongAoMainland/MoneroMiner.git
+Get the original source at github: https://github.com/DongAoMainland/MoneroMiner.git

-Based on the latest binaries from xmrig(6.3.0) Which is based on the code from https://github.com/xmrig/xmrig.
+Based on the code from https://github.com/xmrig/xmrig.

 # Usage